Taming-the-BEAST/StarBeast3-Tutorial/README.md

 The clock model assumption of StarBeast3 is that every gene may evolve under it's own clock rate that is relative to the overall species tree clock rate.
 Therefore, the prior on each gene clock rate should have mean of 1 and not too high variance.
 If we choose not to estimate per gene clock rates, they default to 1 and all have the overall species tree clock rate.

-In this analysis we will estimate relative clock rate for each gene and set the species tree clock rate to 0.001 (based on previous estimate for RAG-1 {% cite hugall2007calibration --file StarBEAST3-Tutorial/master-refs.bib %}).
+In this analysis we will estimate relative clock rate for each gene and set the species tree clock rate to 0.001, based on previous estimate for RAG-1 {% cite hugall2007calibration --file StarBeast3-Tutorial/master-refs.bib %}.
 Note, that in real analyses you can rarely avoid estimating the clock rate as it required a lot of a-priori data.
 Using strict clock is similarly too simplistic for many cases.

 > Switch to **Gene Clock Model** tab.
 >